statim-ai/statim-ai-server/README.md

     }'
 ```

-5. Get a server response:
+6. Get a response from the server:
 ```json
 {
 	"id": 1,